Giovanni Battista Guadagnini

 Giovanni Battista Guadagnini (often shortened to G. B. Guadagnini; 23 June 1711 – 18 September 1786) was an Italian luthier, regarded as one of the finest craftsmen of string instruments in history.
-He is widely considered the third greatest maker after Antonio Stradivari and Giuseppe Guarneri "del Gesù".
 The Guadagnini family was known for their violins, guitars and mandolins.

 Biography

-Giovanni Battista Guadagnini was born on June 23, 1711 in the hamlet of Bilegno, in what is now the Province of Piacenza in Northern Italy.
+Giovanni Battista Guadagnini was born on 23 June 1711, in the hamlet of Bilegno, in what is now the Province of Piacenza in Northern Italy.
 Both his life and his career can be divided into four distinct periods, which correspond to the four cities in which he would live and work, Piacenza, Milan, Parma, and Turin.

 Almost nothing is known about his early years until he moved to the nearby city of Piacenza in 1738.
 In 1742, his first violins start to appear.
 It is unclear from whom or where he learned his trade.
 Since he joined the woodworking guild, it is likely that he underwent an apprenticeship with a local woodworker; however, there is no evidence of any local instrument makers in Piacenza at the time.

 In 1749 Guadagnini moved to Milan, where he continued to make instruments.
 The reason for his move is unknown, but was perhaps economically motivated as Milan was a much larger city with a larger and more active music scene.
 During this time a few of his instruments bear labels implying a relationship to Cremona—the home of the renowned violin makers Amati, Stradivari, and Guarneri—however no evidence exists that Guadagnini ever lived in Cremona.

 In 1758 Guadagnini moved again, this time to Parma.
 He may have been drawn to the city by the recent appointment of Carlo Ferarri, a close musician friend from his time in Piacenza, to a position with the Ducal Court.
 During his time in Parma Guadagnini was also closely connected to the court, and in particular to the musical patronage of the Prime Minister Guillaume du Tillot.
 In his later years in Parma Guadagnini even received a direct salary from the court.
 In 1771, with the Court's financial fortunes in decline, Guadagnini asked to be allowed to leave.

 He next moved to Turin.
 Two years later, in 1773, he began his historically important relationship with notable violin collector Count Cozio.
 Cozio purchased most, if not all, of Guadagnini's output during this time, and also supplied him with most of his wood and other materials.
 His business partnership with Cozio ended in 1777, though they continued to have dealings with each other.
 The Count is likely responsible for Guadagnini's marked shift to a more Stradivari-like style during this time, both by pressuring Guadagnini to more closely copy Stradivari and by providing Guadagnini with access to examples of Stradivari's work.

-Giovanni Battista Guadagnini passed away in Turin on September 18, 1786.
+Giovanni Battista Guadagnini died in Turin on 18 September 1786.